Human Rights Act 1998: Sections 6 to 9

 "In these circumstances, while we accept that the Strasbourg court jurisprudence relied on by the appellant does provide some support for the notion that article 8 was engaged when Judge Corrie was asked to make an order for possession against her, there is no support for the proposition that the judge could be required to consider the proportionality of the order which he would have made under the provisions of the 1980 and 1988 Acts.
-Accordingly, for the reasons set out in paras 40-46 above, we would dismiss this appeal on the first issue."
+Accordingly, for the reasons set out in paras 40–46 above, we would dismiss this appeal on the first issue."

 Paragraph 40 supposed that "... it is not open to the tenant to contend that article 8 could justify a different order from that which is mandated by the contractual relationship between the parties, at least where, as here, there are legislative provisions which the democratically elected legislature has decided properly balance the competing interests of private sector landlords and residential tenants."

 The duty of state judges to apply Convention rights to disputes between citizens is therefore about determining relationships between them, and applying domestic legislation accordingly.
-If the duty is carried out then it's likely there is Article 6 compliance.
+If the duty is carried out then it is likely there is Article 6 compliance.

 Section 7 limits a right to bring proceedings under section 6 only to victims (or potential victims) of the unlawful act of the public authority.

 Section 8 provides a right for a court to make any remedy they consider just and appropriate.
 A remedy under the Act is therefore not limited to a Declaration of incompatibility possibly taking into account the equitable maxim Equity delights to do justice and not by halves.

 Section 9 provides a right to challenge the compliance of judicial acts made by the UK, but only by exercising a right of appeal as set out by the Access to Justice Act 1999 (although not precluding a right to judicial review).
 For example, whether a judicial act properly applies legislation, or not.

-Other Sections
+Other sections

 Section 8 says that UK judges can grant any remedy that is considered just and appropriate.

+Section 19 requires a minister introducing a bill to parliament to make a statement of compatibility or, if unable to give such an assurance, a statement that the government wishes to proceed anyway.
+The statement is normally published with (immediately before) the text of the bill.